Wright Museum Hosts Exhibit of Oscar-winning Costume Designer Ruth E. Carter

 “Do The Right Thing was released in 1989 and directed by Spike Lee, and that was one of Cater’s earliest relationships with him.
 [After that] she continued to create costumes for his other films displayed here,” Evans explains.

-Costumes worn by Rosie Perez as Tina (left), Bill Nunn as "Radio Raheem" (center) and Spike Lee as "Mookie" (right) from Spike Lee's "Do the Right Thing."
+Costumes worn by Bill Nunn as "Radio Raheem" (left) and Spike Lee as "Mookie" (right) from Spike Lee's "Do the Right Thing."
 Photo by Ashley Davis.

 The designer went on to work with other big names in Hollywood like Steven Spielberg, where her work for his 1997 film Amistad led to her second Academy Award nomination.
 Carter would continue to garner a host of nominations over the years, finally winning awards for Eddie Murphy’s Dolemite Is My Name (2019) and Coming 2 America (2021), as well as Marvel’s Black Panther (2018) and Wakanda Forever (2022).
 Carter has also received multiple lifetime achievement awards from the likes of the Costume Designers Guild and the American Black Film Festival.